 This is almost the easiest side dish you will ever make.
 It tastes like you stopped at a famous restaurant and picked it up – just to impress your friends.
 It is seriously so good that you will want to use this technique with other vegetables as well.

-Preheat oven to 425 degrees.
-Mix the olive oil, balsamic vinegar, rosemary and sea salt together in a ziplock bag or bowl.
-I gravitate to using ziplock bags, but I know that if I’m not careful, the price can add up!
+Step One: Preheat oven to 425 degrees.
+Mix the olive oil, balsamic vinegar, rosemary and sea salt together in a Ziploc bag or bowl.
+I gravitate to using Ziploc bags, but I know that if I’m not careful, the price can add up!
 For better cost savings, use a bowl to mix the ingredients together.

-Peel the carrots (or if you like, leave the peels on for extra nutrients!) and toss with the olive oil/balsamic mixture.
+Step Two: Peel the carrots (or if you like, leave the peels on for extra nutrients!) and toss with the olive oil/balsamic mixture.
 Spread them out on a sheet pan.
-Place in the oven for 20 minutes.
-Check on them half way through and toss if the bottoms are starting to turn brown.
+Place in the oven for 20 minutes at 425 degrees.
+Check on them half way through and toss when the bottoms start to brown.

 - Use Coarse Ground Sea Salt.
-The coarse grind’s large sized pieces really add flavor that is hard to replace!
+Sea salt really adds flavor that complements the tangy balsamic vinegar!
 If you don’t have any, go for table salt, but only sprinkle on a little bit.
 You can always add more but you can never take it away!